1918 Penn Quakers football team

 The 1918 Penn Quakers football team represented the University of Pennsylvania in the 1918 college football season.

-Season summary

 The 1918 Penn football team was adversely affected by the Spanish flu sweeping through the city.
 Head coach Bob Folwell was hospitalized.
 Only 22 of his players were healthy enough to practice at one point in mid-October.
-Penn’s scheduled game against Georgia Tech was canceled.
-Penn postponed a scheduled game with the Navy Yard’s Marines football club.
+Penn's scheduled game against Georgia Tech was canceled.
+Penn postponed a scheduled game with the Navy Yard's Marines football club.
 It was rescheduled for October 26 and played at an empty Franklin Field closed to fans to prevent the spread of the virus.